finos-labs/opensource-reg-reporting/README.md

    - Upload the Jar file from [Build the project](#build-the-project) section
    - The page should look like this: ![img.png](create-compute-libs.png)

-4. **Restart the cluster**
+d. **Restart the Compute cluster**

-### Step 5: Create the Job
+### Step 4: Create the Job

-Each application can be run as a Spark job on Databricks.
-You can configure the job using the Databricks UI or a YAML configuration file.
-Here's a general outline of the steps involved:

-This project includes four main Spark applications: `DataLoader`, `SparkProjectRunner`, `SparkReportRunner`, and `SparkValidationRunner`.
-These applications are designed to be run on a Databricks cluster and interact with data stored in a Delta Lake table.

-#### **Pre-canned YAML Configuration**:

-This is the quickest and easiest to get set up.
-See sections below for detailed set up.
+The quickest and easiest to set up the job is by using the YAML file provided and loading that into the Databricks workflow.
+You may also use the Databricks UI to enter the details of the Job to run tasks and create the report tables.

 Use the following YAML configuration to create the job and tasks:
 - [job-run-reports.yaml](databricks/job-run-reports.yaml)